emin-grbo/WWDCLounges/index.md

 Can we use the new buttons with non-SF single-color graphics?

 ### A:
-Yep, in fact the new buttons can have a label of any view, including shapes and more! :smile:
+Yep, in fact the new buttons can have a label of any view, including shapes and more!

-The one thing to be careful of with custom images is that they use template rendering if you want the standard foreground styling within the button. (otherwise they’ll be the exact color of the image’s pixels) (edited)
+The one thing to be careful of with custom images is that they use template rendering if you want the standard foreground styling within the button. (otherwise they’ll be the exact color of the image’s pixels)

 ---